-To be approved, this proposal must receive a "For" vote from the holders of a majority of the votes cast of shares of common stock and Preferred Stock, voting together as a single class on an as-converted to common stock basis, at the Annual Meeting in person or by proxy.
-Abstentions will be counted toward the vote total for this proposal and will have the same effect as an "Against" vote for this proposal.
+To be approved, this proposal must receive a "For" vote from the holders of a majority of the votes cast of shares of common stock and Preferred Stock, voting together as a single class on an as-converted to common stock basis present at the Annual Meeting in person or by proxy.
+Abstentions will have no effect on the outcome for this proposal.
 Shares represented by executed proxies that do not indicate a vote "For," "Against" or "Abstain" will be voted by the proxy holders "For" the adoption of the resolution.
 If you own shares through a bank, broker or other holder of record, you must instruct your bank, broker or other holder of record how to vote in order for them to vote your shares so that your vote can be counted on this proposal.
 Broker non-votes will not be counted toward the vote total for this proposal and therefore will not affect the outcome of this proposal.